 Use the syntax for your shell, your installation directory, and your binary platform name instead of i386-linux.

 If you have multiple TeX installations on a given machine, you need to change the search path to switch between them.
 (Except on MacOSX.)

-The default is to configure for A4 paper.
-To make the default be 8.5x11 letter-size paper, you can use the ‘o’ command before i(nstalling), or run tlmgr paper letter after installation (and after setting your PATH).
+The default is to configure the programs for the A4 paper size.
+To make the default be 8.5x11 letter-size paper, you can use the ‘o’ menu option before i(nstalling), or run tlmgr paper letter after installation (and after setting your PATH).

-After a successful installation, please try simple test documents, such as latex small2e.
+After a successful installation, please try processing simple test documents, such as latex small2e.